 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 The candidate will create a writing prompt for each of the following: journal writing, biographical writing, expository writing, narrative writing, descriptive writing, persuasive writing and poetry indicating the grade level (K-8) and the Virginia State Standard of Learning.
 The prompts will provide candidates with an opportunity to teach the following research techniques to students: evaluating, organizing, crediting, and synthesizing information.
 The candidate will also create a rubric using RubiStar for one of the seven writing prompts.
-(MLO: A, D, F)
+(CLO: A, D, F)

 The candidate will complete a practice task simulation to prepare for the official tasks that will be prepared and submitted during student teaching.
 The candidate will evaluate a video clip of a literacy lesson segment by analyzing the learning environment, student engagement, and student learning based on the edTPA rubrics.
 The candidate will complete the Planning Commentary and write responses to explain how their instruction aligns with the edTPA requirements.
-(MLO: B, D, E)
+(CLO: B, D, E)

 The candidate will write a lesson plan using content area strategies that focus on how to use informational text structures.
-The candidate will use the edTPA lesson plan template which includes a section on differentiation (MLO: A, E, F)
+The candidate will use the edTPA lesson plan template which includes a section on differentiation (CLO: A, E, F)

 The candidate will select a grade level (K-8) and design a language arts project integrating the six language arts strands- listening, talking, reading, writing, viewing, and visually representing.
 The project will include a text set, lesson plan, mini lessons, a tiered reading group activity, and assessments.
 The candidate will understand the nature and development of language and its impact on vocabulary development and spelling.
-(MLO: A, B, C, D, E, F)
+(CLO: A, B, C, D, E, F)